A parallel plate capacitor stores charge, and thus, stores energy in the form – [Free] B38

 Where:

-- U is the energy stored
+- U represents the energy stored in the capacitor

-- C is the capacitance
+- C is the capacitance of the plates

 - Q is the magnitude of the charge stored